laurentvv/pdf-ocr-ai/README.md

 ## Setup LM Studio

 1. Download and install [LM Studio](https://lmstudio.ai/)
-2. In LM Studio, download the `qwen/qwen3-vl-30b` model
+2. In LM Studio, download the `qwen/qwen3-vl-30b` model (this is the recommended model for optimal results)
-3. Start the local server with the model loaded
+3. Start the local server with the model loaded:
+   - Open LM Studio
+   - Select the `qwen/qwen3-vl-30b` model from your model list
+   - Click on the "Load" button to load the model
+   - Click on the "Start Server" button to start the local API server
 4. The script will automatically connect to the API at `http://localhost:1234/v1`
+5. Ensure the "Enable remote access (allows external connections)" is unchecked for local use
+6. For best results, ensure you have sufficient VRAM allocated to the model in LM Studio

 ## How It Works